kg-construct/rml-test-cases-support/README.md

 ```

 5. Run the script `python3 test.py config.ini`
-6. Your results will appear in `results.ttl` in RDF and in `results.csv` in CSV.
+6. Your results will appear in `results` folder as `results.ttl` in RDF and in `results.csv` in CSV.
 7. Upload or update the obtained results the access point you have provided in the configuration step.
 8. For each new version of your engine, repeat the process from step 4 to 7.